A new auto-extension rule does not affect work permit renewals filed before October 30, 2025

 What other types of work permits are not immediately impacted by this rule?

-Like asylum seekers, immigrants in these categories now have 5-year work permits that should still have about 3 years or more left on their work permits.
-As a result, they should not yet need to renew.
+Like asylum seekers, immigrants in these categories also received 5-year work permits between October 1, 2023 and December 4, 2025.
+Immigrants in these categories with 5-year work permits should still have about 3 years or more left on their work permits and so should not yet need to renew.

 Before October 1, 2023, immigrants in these categories received 1- or 2-year work permits.
 This means the last work permits for immigrants in these categories already expired in September 2025 if not sooner.
 An immigrant in one of these categories would have had to submit their renewal application before the expiration date to receive the auto-extension.